GNOME/gtk/docs/reference/gtk/node-format.md

 The default child node is the default color node, but created with the bounds of the path.

+Possible values for the fill-rule property are:

+    fill-rule: winding | even-odd

 ### glshader

 | property   | syntax             | default                | printed     |